 - a) The Home Energy Resilience Improvements Program (CEWRI-HERI Subprogram) is designed to fund the installation of Photovoltaic Systems (PVS) and Battery Storage Systems (BSS) with load capacities to satisfy Low- to Moderate-Income (LMI) household needs.
 LMI households that own or have a proprietary interest in a single-family structure, that is their primary residence, are eligible to receive an award for installation of PVS with a BSS.
-Assistance shall be provided for up to one hundred percent (100%) of the cost or thirty thousand dollars (\$30,000); whichever is lowest. - b) The Incentive Program (CEWRI-IP Subprogram) is designed to fund the installation of PVS with BSS for urgent need households with an income of up to 200% Area Median Family Income (AMFI) who own or have a proprietary interest in a singlefamily structure that is their primary residence.
-These households are eligible to receive an award for installation of PVS with a BSS for up to thirty percent (30%) of the cost or fifteen twenty thousand dollars (\$20,00015,000) or a designated percentage of the cost, whichever is lowest.2
+Assistance shall be provided for up to one hundred percent (100%) of the cost or thirty thousand dollars (\$30,000); whichever is lowest. - b) The Incentive Program (CEWRI-IP Subprogram) is designed to fund the installation of PVS with BSS for households with an income of up to 200% Area Median Family Income (AMFI) who own or have a proprietary interest in a single-family structure that is their primary residence.
+These households are eligible to receive an award for installation of PVS with a BSS for up to thirty percent (30%) of the cost or fifteen thousand dollars (\$15,000), whichever is lowest.

-The CEWRI-HH Program implements both subprograms under one (1) collective effort by means of consecutive Program Rounds, distinguished by the amount of financial assistance offered based on and eligible household annual income.3
+The CEWRI-HH Program implements both subprograms under one (1) collective effort by means of consecutive Program Rounds, distinguished by the amount of financial assistance offered and eligible household annual income.

-As established in the Community Development Block Grant - Mitigation (CDBG-MIT) Action Plan,4 as amended, it has been historically proven that the legacy power grid infrastructure in Puerto Rico is unreliable and does not meet the needs of citizens.
-This reality becomes evident every time a disaster event occurs, and prolonged power outages pose health and safety threats that worsen with each passing day as power,
+As established in the Community Development Block Grant - Mitigation (CDBG-MIT) Action Plan,2 as amended, it has been historically proven that the legacy power grid infrastructure in Puerto Rico is unreliable and does not meet the needs of citizens.
+This reality becomes evident every time a disaster event occurs, and prolonged power outages pose health and safety threats that worsen with each passing day as power, and the services it fuels, remain unavailable to households.
+Citizens must have options to address this critical need.